 While HR is its own separate entity in the office, encouraging open communication on your end can spark a healthy trend throughout the entire workplace.

 An open-door policy is nice, but it doesn’t mean much if your actions don’t reflect it.
-By making the effort to reach out first, you remind employees they have a shoulder to lean on in the office.
-You could send out emails reminding them that you’re available or walk by their desks for a casual chit-chat.
+By making an effort to reach out first, you remind employees they have a shoulder to lean on in the office.
+You could send emails reminding them that you’re available if they want to schedule a 1:1 on Zoom, send them a Slack message, or, if you’re in the office, you can walk by their desks for casual chit-chat.
 After a while, you could start checking in with workers for weekly status updates.
 You might be surprised by how much people have to say when you approach them first.

-As they observe you, employees may pick up your habits and start taking the initiative to communicate with their desk neighbors, leading to camaraderie among the staff.
+As they observe you, employees may pick up your habits and start taking the initiative to communicate with their teammates on Slack or desk neighbors, leading to camaraderie among the staff.

 HR’s no stranger to the occasional odd and sometimes trivial complaint.
 It can be tempting to dismiss these claims, but that’ll only put distance between you and the employee.
 If an employee takes the time out of their workday to bring an issue to you, it’s significant to them.

 Never turn away a worker.
-Doing so will imply that the employee can’t depend on anyone in the office – if HR won’t listen, who will?
-Opening your ears to any and all matters helps create a better culture throughout the entire office.
+Doing so will imply that the employee can’t depend on anyone in the office–if HR won’t listen, who will?
+Opening your ears to any (and all) matters helps create a better culture throughout the office.

 Recommended For Further Reading